The Tapping Evidence Base

 Stapleton, P., et al. · 2013

 In plain English.
-In this weight-related tapping trial, depression symptoms improved modestly more in the tapping group than in the waitlist group, a smaller effect than seen in many of the other studies in this body of research.
+In this weight-loss tapping trial, depression symptoms fell from before to after tapping (a within-group change, d=0.37) - a smaller effect than seen in many other studies in this body of research.
+The trial's controlled comparison against waitlist is reported for its anxiety and weight outcomes in separate records.

 What they found